-- Each cluster must contain only hosts with the identical hypervisor. - For KVM, do not put more than 16 hosts in a cluster.
+- Each cluster must contain only hosts with the identical hypervisor. - Do not put more than 16 hosts in a cluster.

 For hardware requirements, see the installation section for your hypervisor in the CloudPlatform Installation Guide.

 8.6.2.1.1.
 KVM Host Additional Requirements